Skip to main content

 Biomolecular Research Core Facility

-The BRCF has a comprehensive collection of instrumentation for the characterization of biomolecules, cells, and tissues,.
+The BRCF has a comprehensive collection of instrumentation for the characterization of biomolecules, cells, and tissues.
 Instrumentation is accessible to internal and external customers.
 Available instrumentation focuses on mass spectrometry, histology, imaging, and protein biochemistry.
+For more information about the BRCF, please go to Facilities and Services.

 BRI is Supported By: